makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP63.md

 #### Continuous Operation

-To ensure 3 months of continuous operation in the event of emergency shutdown or protocol issues, we have been granted an upfront lump-sum of 3 months of runway to sit in a protocol owned multi-sig.
+To ensure three months of continuous operation in the event of Emergency Shutdown or protocol issues, we have been granted an upfront lump sum of three months of runway to sit in a protocol owned multi-sig.

 Calculation:

-Use initial annual budget figure(from SP8) divided by 4 to determine the 3-month runway sum: **121,500 DAI** --> SPXX based figure: **168,336 DAI** -- **46,836** difference
+Use initial annual budget figure(from SP8) divided by 4 to determine the 3-month runway sum: **121,500 DAI** --> SPXX based figure: **204,896 DAI** -- **83,396** difference

 Detail:

-- Change to 168,336 requested, see third actionable change above.
+- Change to 204,896 requested, see third actionable change above.
-- The lump-sum will be held outside of the surplus buffer in a protocol owned multi-sig.
+- The lump sum will be held outside of the surplus buffer in a protocol owned multi-sig.
-- If normal protocol operation is not possible due to emergency shutdown or other protocol failure, these funds will be used to ensure continuous operation as the system gets back up and running.
+- If normal protocol operation is not possible due to Emergency Shutdown or other protocol failure, these funds will be used to ensure continuous operation as the system gets back up and running.
 - At the conclusion of the year, the lump sum will remain in the multi-sig for the following year and may be increased or decreased at that point in time due to changes in the projected budget.

 #### Monthly Budget Statement